prabhuravichandran/prabhuravichandran.github.io/_posts/2025-12-23-hello-world.md

 ### Rule 1: Place a High Value on Simplicity

 Simplicity must be elevated from a secondary objective to a first-order design principle.
-When systems function adequately, the impetus to simplify vanishesâ€”yet this complacency accumulates technical debt that compounds over time.
+When systems function adequately, the impetus to simplify vanishes yet this complacency accumulates technical debt that compounds over time.

 **Software Application**: In distributed systems, this manifests as the difference between accepting "it works" versus demanding "it works simply."
 Consider the evolution from monolithic architectures to microservices: the initial motivation was not failure but the recognition that simplicity at scale requires deliberate architectural choices.

-The AWS Well-Architected Framework exemplifies this principle by establishing operational excellence, security, reliability, performance efficiency, cost optimization, and sustainability as equally weighted pillarsâ€”not afterthoughts.
+The AWS Well-Architected Framework exemplifies this principle by establishing operational excellence, security, reliability, performance efficiency, cost optimization, and sustainability as equally weighted pillars not afterthoughts.

 ### Rule 2: Be Determined to Seek Simplicity

 Simplicity demands perseverance.
 It is far easier to accumulate features, dependencies, and workarounds than to resist them.
-This rule requires cultivating what de Bono calls "aggressive simplification"â€”actively questioning every component, every abstraction, every line of code.
+This rule requires cultivating what de Bono calls "aggressive simplification" actively questioning every component, every abstraction, every line of code.

 **Software Application**: In enterprise integration, this translates to rigorous pattern selection.
 The Message Channel, Message Router, and Content-Based Router patterns from Hohpe and Woolf's *Enterprise Integration Patterns* succeed precisely because they resist the temptation to create bespoke integration logic for every use case.
 Instead, they provide reusable, composable building blocks.